-So, the result is a script which sends e-mail notifications to a specified address and gives details of which patches are available to be installed.
-The administrator can choose which of the four patch levels will trigger an e-mail alert (Critical, Important, Moderate & Low).
+The script sends e-mail notifications providing details of which Windows Updates are available for installation.
+You can choose which of the five patch levels will trigger an e-mail alert:

 If there are no outstanding patches at the appropriate alert levels to be installed then the script will quit without sending an e-mail.

-The script is then run as a scheduled task every evening and I can quickly see if I have anything to action.
+The script can be run manually or as a scheduled task.
 The report includes links to the relevant KB articles and further information made available by Microsoft.

-Once you have completed a successful test you can go ahead and setup a scheduled task.
+Once you are happy that the script is reporting correctly, setup a Windows Scheduled Task to do this automatically.
 Assuming an installation directory of “c:\scripts” the scheduled task command should look something like this: